FedericoTartarini/react-leaftlet-supercluster/README.md

-# Getting with Supercluster in React Leaflet
+# Getting started with Supercluster in React Leaflet